There is so much to see and do in Cornwall and the region.

 Cornwall is one of Ontario’s oldest communities.
 Trace the social and industrial history of the area at the Cornwall Community Museum.
-Featuring archival materials and displays of furniture, textiles and household items ranging from different periods in time, the Museum is located in Lamoureux Park inside a restored Loyalist home built by William Wood in 1840.
+More information

-The Cornwall Historic Walking Tour features 20 plaques that have been erected along Cornwall’s waterfront, each depicting an era or event from Cornwall’s rich history.
-The plaques feature the artwork of renowned Cornwall artist Pierre Giroux, whose prowess with the paint brush makes the illustrations come to life.
-Individually each plaque is impressive, yet together they form a tapestry that weaves throughout the City.
+The Cornwall Historic Walking Tour features 20 plaques that have been erected along Cornwall’s water-front, each depicting an era or event from Cornwall’s rich history.
+The plaques feature the artwork of renowned Cornwall artist Pierre Giroux, together they form a tapestry that weaves throughout the City.
+More information

 Check out Cornwall’s impressive sports heritage at the Cornwall Sports Hall of Fame, located in the Cornwall Civic Complex.
-The Hall includes memorabilia and photos of notable athletes including Newsy Lalonde, Dale Hawerchuck and Doug Gilmour as well as many stars from many other sports.
+The Hall includes memorabilia and photos of notable athletes including Newsy Lalonde, Dale Hawerchuck, and Doug Gilmour as well as many stars from many other sports.
+More information

 Spend some time at the largest waterfront park in Eastern Ontario, which includes the iconic Clock Tower, historical plaques and other sites of interest.
-Lamoureux Park is the gathering place for both active and passive activities such as outdoor concerts and festivals and includes amenities such as an outdoor gym, splash pad, boat launch and picnic area.
+More information

 Upper Canada Village, Morrisburg